 Product piracy is a constant challenge, particularly for manufacturers of brand-name products and luxury items.
 The financial damage caused by imitation goods is only one aspect of the problem – there are also potential health risks due to counterfeit medication and the use of harmful chemicals.
-The packaging specialist STI Group is trying to resolve some of these issues using concealed RFID codes (radio frequency identification), which are either printed onto packaging or integrated directly into it.
-RFID technology sends identifying signals to a reading device, which could even be a regular smartphone, enabling automatic, contactless communication with the package so that retailers can determine the current status of their goods in a matter of seconds.
+The packaging specialist STI Group is trying to resolve some of these issues using concealed radio frequency identification (RFID) technology.
+RFID codes are either printed onto packaging or integrated directly into it.
+This RFID system sends identifying signals to a RFID reader, enabling automatic, contactless communication with the package.
+The reader could even be a regular smartphone.
+In this way, retailers can determine the current status of their goods in a matter of seconds.

 Sensors are in high demand, as they help protect products by continuously assessing the condition of the item.
 It is essential that perishable food products, sensitive pharmaceuticals, and luxury items remain at the right temperature, stay dry, are stored correctly, and remain within the protective atmosphere of their packaging.
-Papers and packaging manufacturers, such as Stora Enso, are working on sensors that can be incorporated into packaging, enabling manufacturers and retailers to receive data whenever they need it.
+Paper and packaging manufacturers, such as Stora Enso, are working on sensors that can be incorporated into packaging.
+These sensors will enable manufacturers and retailers to receive data whenever they need it.

 For a while now, QR codes have provided a simple way for manufacturers to make additional product information available to customers via their smartphones when their products’ packaging has limited space for text.
-The potential for smart packaging to enhance customer-manufacturer interactions goes way beyond this.
+The potential for smart packaging to enhance customer to manufacturer interactions goes way beyond this.
 NFC-based (Near Field Communication) solutions using the same technology as RFID enable contactless communication.
-This has practical benefits, as this technology can be integrated inconspicuously into labels so that existing packaging doesn’t have to be redesigned.
+This has practical benefits.
+The technology can be integrated inconspicuously into labels so that existing packaging doesn’t have to be redesigned.
 Commercially available smartphones are NFC-compatible, allowing customers to interact with smart packaging easily, and ultimately communicate with the manufacturer too.

-Smart packaging exchanges information with its surroundings and supplies data.
+Smart packaging exchanges stored information with its surroundings and supplies data.
 This technology relies on data platforms, which are themselves opening up a new monetization area for packaging companies – using smart data management to offer their customers value added services.
-For example, in addition to the brand protection technology integrated into packaging, the packaging manufacturer could also make its brand verification platform available to its customers.
+In addition to the brand protection technology integrated into packaging, the packaging manufacturer could also make its brand verification platform available to its customers.

 Similar services could be set up for logistics purposes and to protect against theft.
 The manufacturer is able to track the transit of its products, and in the case of theft, can trace their whereabouts.
-This data would be provided to packaging customers as an additional service, meaning customers would not be required to develop these platforms for themselves.
+This data would be provided to packaging customers as an additional service.
+Customers would not be required to develop these platforms for themselves.
 Packaging companies should monetize these new digital services using models, such as pay-per-use or flat rates.

 From a niche to the mass market

-Many innovative ideas, scenarios, and applications for smart packaging are still in their starting blocks.
-Whether the product ideas manage to make the leap to the mass market and become a permanent part of packaging companies’ core business will depend greatly on the value they provide and how well they can be monetized.
+Many innovative ideas, scenarios, and applications for smart packaging systems are still in their starting blocks.
+Will the product ideas manage to make the leap to the mass market and become a permanent part of packaging companies’ core business?
+This depends greatly on the value they provide and how well they can be monetized.
 Packaging manufacturers have an opportunity to move away from purely price-based competition, increase customer loyalty, and offer their customers real, long-term added value.
 To achieve this, it is key for packaging manufacturers to design and develop new products and services and work with their customers to bring them to market.